nardiewa/resumes/Amy-Pippa-Nardie-Warner-9eaeefe9-9306-489e-96c2-d14864320797.md

 ### About

 I discovered UX Design by chance after seeing my brother struggle to use technology designed to help him.
-After exploring the design process, I decided to change my career and apply my research background to bolster design solutions that affect individuals.
+I became passionate about UX after seeing my brother struggle to use technology designed to help him.
+After a brain injury affected his short term memory, he struggled to stay on task long enough for productivity tools to help him.
+When we found methods that did work, he felt in control of the experience and gained confidence in his own independence.
+I became intrigued by how design determines interaction for different people and how this subsequently affects personal experiences.
+After learning more about the design process, I decided to change my career and apply my research background to generate design solutions that affect individuals.
 I aim to be a designer that empathizes with others and balances aestheticism with research insights as a means to engender inclusivity and awareness.

----

-### Education

-**DesignLab**
-| UX Design Certificate
-| June - Dec 2019

-**University of Chicago**
-| MA Social Sciences
-| Sept 2016 - Aug 2017

-**Grinnell College**
-| BA French + Philosophy
-| Aug 2009 - May 2013
+Previously, I worked in academia after I received my M.A. in Social Sciences at the University of Chicago.
+I designed and conducted independent research, employing interview practices and qualitative methodologies, that examined how people reacted to and interacted under negative circumstances.
+I also worked as a Research Assistant and gleaned a wider breadth of research a collaborative practices.
+This awareness of research principles and application enhances my process and bolsters my designs.

+Currently I am finishing my User Experience Design Certificate and looking for new opportunities.
+Please feel free to reach out with quesions or if you are interested in collaborating.
+Looking forward to hearing from you.

 ---